BIOL 10700: Human Genetics

 Provides clear, complete information on genetic disorders, including conditions, tests, procedures, treatments and therapies.

 Comprehensive reporting and analysis on current issues in the news.
 Each report includes an introductory overview; background and chronology on the topic; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.
 Some of these reports are quite old.
-Some interesting new ones include "Genes and Heath" (2011) and "Reproductive Ethics" (2009).
+Some interesting new ones include "Genes and Health" (2011) and "Reproductive Ethics" (2009).

 Genetic Counseling Patient Resources